Skip to content ↓

 At Holgate Primary and Nursery School, we aim for every child to make progress through fostering a love of reading.

-The teaching of reading throughout school falls primarily into two main areas: word reading and comprehension.
 Word reading is a key focus particularly in children's early schooling where there are daily phonics sessions as well specific reading sessions.
 Phonic sessions follow a four-part format allowing children to revisit/review previously learnt sounds/words; teach, where they learn new sounds; practise; which allows children to 'try out' the sound(s) and apply, where children use these newly taught sounds in context.
-KS1 provision aims to be opportunities for phonic practice and application through use of LaunchPad Reading.
+KS1 provision aims to be opportunities for phonic practice and application through use of LaunchPad Reading, which focuses on decoding and comprehension.
+This then moves into Orbital Reading, which supports the development of inference as well as retrieval.
 This ensures children are exposed to texts that practice their current phonics teaching and allows them opportunities to apply the skills learnt in discrete phonics sessions

 Throughout school, comprehension is taught so that children can understand what they have read.
 We use RIC principles to structure our comprehension teaching (Retrieve, Interpret and Choice) which allows us to focus on author intent as well as inferring and retrieving information in order to fully cover all areas of the reading content domain.
 Children have the opportunity to apply their understanding in a wide range of ways including, but not limited to, using text to draw settings/characters, answering questions, matching/sequencing activities and specific vocabulary activities.
-Additionally, in KS2 APE (Answer, Prove, Explain) is used as both a teaching tool and a resource to support children with structuring higher-level answers.
+Additionally, in KS2, APE (Answer, Prove, Explain) is used as both a teaching tool and a resource to support children with structuring higher-level answers.

 Additional reading enrichment takes place throughout the school, with books shared in Talking Points (PSHRE), texts used to support Curriculum Vehicle sessions, assemblies and whole-class reads.